Rivne urban hromada: Settlements

-The Rivne urban hromada only consists of two settlements; its capital, Rivne, and the urban-type settlement of Kvasyliv.
+The Rivne urban hromada only consists of two settlements; its capital, Rivne, and the rural settlement of Kvasyliv.

 History

 The Rivne urban hromada has adopted a strategy for the development of the hromada until 2027, including strengthening the role of residents in local government, expansion of small businesses, improvements to education, infrastructure, and healthcare, and development of the green and tourist economy.

 In 2022, the Rivne urban hromada had the highest revenue from small business taxes among the hromadas of Rivne Oblast, bringing in ₴82.3 million.